erinfox/talks/README.md

 ### Long version

 > I’m Erin - raised in the Bay Area, schooled in Sonoma, Hawaii, and NYC.
-I’m a software engineer with a drive for React, React Native and GraphQL.
-Explaining things simply and cats are my passions.
-I’m really great at breaking things so my hungry to learn is always around.
-As for for background details: I hold a MA in Communication from Hawaii Pacific University and previously worked at Major League soccer on the mobile UI team.
-I’ve given talks internationally and across the country on the work I’ve been doing.
-On the side I keep busy with new side projects, reading all of Reese Witherspoon’s bookclub books, re-watching Frontend Master courses, and tweeting about all that on Twitter.
+I’m a software engineer with a drive for JavaScript, React, explaining things simply and cats.
+I hold a MA in Communication from Hawaii Pacific University and previously worked at Major League Soccer on the mobile team.
+I’ve given talks internationally and across the US on the work I’ve been doing.
+I keep busy with new side projects, reading all of Reese Witherspoon’s bookclub books, re-watching Frontend Master courses, and tweeting about it all on Twitter.
 >

 ## Talks